emard/filament-sensor/README.md

 flux reverses sign when filament is inserted, so the sensor reliably reads logical 1 or 0.
 To invert logic, flip both magnets or flip the sensor.
-Flipping sensor moves triggering point, internal chip is closer to the flat side of the sensor plastic package.
 Default orientation is flat side towards filament.

+Flipping or using different sensor may need adjustment, experiment with position along the channel, in case of false runout, reduce the X parameter in steps of 0.1:

+    hall_pos = [X,Y,Z];

 Sensor used is SS495A, analog rail-to-rail output with high sensitivity 3 mV/Gauss = 30 V/Tesla.